kevinkawchak/national-mcp-pai-oncology-trials/README.md

 ## Motivation

 Physical AI systems are entering oncology clinical trials at an accelerating pace — from surgical robots performing tumor resections to companion robots assisting with patient monitoring.
-Today, each site, sponsor, and vendor implements bespoke integrations between robotic agents and clinical systems, resulting in fragmented security models, inconsistent audit trails, and duplicated regulatory compliance effort across thousands of trial sites.
+Today, each site, sponsor, and vendor implements bespoke integrations between robotic agents and clinical systems, resulting in fragmented security models, inconsistent audit trails, and duplicated regulatory compliance.

 This national standard eliminates that fragmentation by defining a single MCP-based protocol layer that every conforming implementation must satisfy, enabling: